Frequently Asked Questions:

 At full capacity there are 8 members of the DBFA Executive Board.
 President, up to 5 Vice Presidents, Secretary and Treasurer.
 The office of Secretary and Treasurer may be combined.

 - When does the Executive Board meet?

 The DBFA Executive Board does not have a regularly scheduled board meeting, but typically schedules Board meetings every two months by conference call.
 The Board also conducts business by email.
-The Board also meets in person on occasions when Board members are in New Paltz for a reunion or other activity.
+On occasions when Board members are in New Paltz, NY for a reunion or other activity, the Board also meets in person.

 If you have questions not answered above please use the contact us page.